commonpike/fairpost/README.md

 # Fairpost

-Ayrshare feed helps you manage your ayrshare feed from the command line.
+Fairpost helps you manage your social feeds from the command line, using Node.

 Each post is a folder, containing at least one text file (the post body) and optionally images or a video.

+To smoothly maintain your feed, you can run fairpost every day.
+Fairpost will prepare and schedule new content to be posted on all your platforms on a regular basis, while you can just focus on creating new content.

+Or, if you prefer, you can manually publish one specific post on all supported and enabled platforms at once.

-Edit the .env file to manage the platforms you want to support, amongst others.
+Edit the .env file to manage the platforms you want to support, the interval for new posts, etcetera.
+For each platform, you'll have to register the app to post on your behalf.

 ## Setting up
 ```